matthewcarbone/GGCE/docs/source/installation.rst

 Installation
 ============

 The following text documents how one should install the GGCE package.
 Note that currently only support for **Linux** and **MacOS (Intel)** is supported.

 .. warning::

-   We cannot guarantee that the package works correctly on Windows operating systems.
+   We cannot guarantee that the package works correctly on Windows operating systems (although it has been tested in [https://learn.microsoft.com/en-us/windows/wsl/about](URL "Windows Subsystem for Linux") (WSL/WSL2)).
 We also cannot guarantee that the package will work correctly on ARM-based Mac M1 or M2 machines, as these are still quite new, and occasionally some packages that GGCE depends on may break.

 Standard installation
 ---------------------